Azure/reddog-aks/README.md

 ## Getting Started

 This repo contains the scripts and configurations to deploy the Red Dog Demo along with the backing Azure Resources.
-Simply clone the repo and execute the `run.sh` deployment script.
+Simply clone the repo and edit and execute the `start.sh` deployment script.

 ## Architecture